Mika Rottenberg

-Biography
+Early Life

-Mika Rottenberg was born in Buenos Aires, Argentina in 1976.
-She made aliyah to Israel with her family in 1977.
-In 1998, she graduated from HaMidrasha School of Art, Beit Berl College, Israel.
-In 2000, Rottenberg moved to New York to continue her education, receiving a Bachelor of Fine Arts from the School of Visual Arts in 2000 and a Master of Fine Arts from Columbia University in 2004.
+Mika Rottenberg was born in Buenos Aires, Argentina in 1976. her family relocated to Israel in 1977.
+In 1998, she attended HaMidrasha School of Art, Beit Berl College in Israel.
+In 2000, Rottenberg moved to New York to complete her education, receiving a Bachelor of Fine Arts from the School of Visual Arts in 2000 and a Master of Fine Arts from Columbia University in 2004.
 She was represented by Andrea Rosen Gallery in New York City until the gallery closed its doors in 2017.
 She was also represented by Galerie Laurent Godin in Paris.
 As of 2019, she is represented by Hauser & Wirth.